 To accommodate safety and health protocols, the number of public computer stations available has been reduced and access is limited.
 Students, faculty, and staff are encouraged to bring a personal computer/device at this time.

 The Libraries does not have a laptop lending program at this time.

 Faculty and Instruction

-Note for SCRC: If you are interested in Special Collections Research Center instruction options for Fall 2020, please contact Brittney Falter instead of using the form above.
+Note for SCRC: If you are interested in Special Collections Research Center instruction options, please contact Brittney Falter instead of using the form above.

-Note for DiSC: If you are interested in Digital Scholarship Center instruction options for Fall 2020, please contact email@example.com instead of using the form above.
+Note for DiSC: If you are interested in Digital Scholarship Center instruction options, please contact email@example.com instead of using the form above.

-Due to safety concerns during COVID-19 and to ensure accessibility for both our on-campus and online learners, Course Reserves will be an electronic-only service for Fall 2020.
+Due to safety concerns during COVID-19 and to ensure accessibility for both our on-campus and online learners, Course Reserves has shifted to an electronic-only service.
 Physical materials on course reserve will not be circulating from the Libraries’ information desks.
 Students that may need a selection from a physical item on reserve may request to have that section scanned and made digitally-available for controlled-student access via Interlibrary Loan.
 Faculty may request materials be made available digitally for controlled-student access via Course Reserves.
 All scanning services are subject to copyright limitations.
 Copyright permission will be sought where feasible in cases where the excerpt falls outside of fair use guidelines.

 Yes!
 We have a variety of modules on different research concepts and for different levels of study ready to go.
 Many of our subject librarians are also trained in using Blackboard and can work within your course to create new material.
 You can find your subject librarian and their contact information on our Subject Librarians page.